SecretX33/ChronoMover/ADVANCED_README.md

 - Run without `--follow-symbolic-links` (default behavior)
 - Or use `--max-depth` to limit how deep the traversal goes
 - Check your filesystem for circular symlink references

+**Empty folders are not being deleted**
+- Empty folder cleanup is skipped during `--dry-run` mode
+- Run without `--dry-run` to actually delete empty folders
+- Check that you're not using `--keep-empty-folders` flag
+- Verify you have write permissions to delete directories

+**Empty folders are being deleted but I want to keep them**
+- Use `--keep-empty-folders` flag to preserve folder structure
+- Example: `chronomover --source "C:\Notes" --destination "C:\Archive" --keep-empty-folders`
+- This is useful for preserving organizational structure or template folders

 ### Task Scheduler / Automation Issues (Windows)